• Skip to main content

 Bake for 15 minutes then give everything a good toss.
 At this point, I like to gently press down on the tomatoes with a spatula to help them burst open.

 *Caution* When you press down on the tomatoes to help burst them open, the hot juices can shoot out.
-To avoid being hit with them, angle the spatula towards you so that you're pressing the tomato away from you.
+To avoid being hit with them, angle the spatula so that you’re pressing the tomato away from you.

 If the tomatoes resist bursting, that's fine.
 Just leave them whole to continue cooking.